-Francophiles and proper French citizens can now enjoy the fruits of Amazon’s Alexa as the company debuts the Echo, Echo Dot and Echo Spot in France in June.
-The company is also highlighting the hundreds of skills available for customers in France from leading brands like Philips Hue, Legrand, and Franceinfo as well as device makers like Boulanger and Archos that are introducing Alexa-enabled devices for French customers.
+Francophiles and proper French citizens can now enjoy the fruits of Amazon’s Alexa after the company debuted the Echo, Echo Dot and Echo Spot in France in June.
+The company highlighted the hundreds of skills available for customers in France from leading brands like Philips Hue, Legrand, and Franceinfo as well as device makers like Boulanger and Archos that are introducing Alexa-enabled devices for French customers.

-Customers can pre-order the Echo devices beginning on Wednesday, June 6.
-Echo and Echo Dot will be shipped from June 13, while Echo Spot deliveries will follow next month.
+Customers in France could pre-order the Echo devices beginning on Wednesday, June 6.
+Echo and Echo Dot shipments were scheduled to start from June 13, while Echo Spot deliveries in July.
 Amazon.fr customers can take advantage of drastic discounts on Echo devices — the Echo Dot is 30 euros, the Echo is 50 euros, and the Echo Spot is 65 euros.

 Amazon engineers have been promoting the development of foreign language applications with the release last year of Cleo Alexa, a skill whose primary purpose is helping Alexa understand different languages and dialects.
 In recent years, Alexa has been taught to speak German and Japanese as well as Australian and Canadian English.

-With this new launch, France joins a growing list of Alexa-enabled countries, including the United States, United Kingdom, Australia, New Zealand, Germany, Japan, India, Ireland, and Canada.
+With this new launch, Mexico will join a growing list of Alexa-enabled countries, including the United States, France, the United Kingdom, Australia, New Zealand, Germany, Japan, India, Ireland, and Canada.

 Updated August 12 with information on Amazon’s notice to developers of its plans for launch in Mexico.